 Spherical Bottle – HRD Dry Chemical Extinguisher

-Location, number required and positioning of bottles on an explosion suppression system is determined by IEP Technologies engineering staff.
+Location, the number required, and the positioning of bottles on an explosion suppression system are determined by IEP Technologies engineering staff.
 Their knowledge and experience make them well qualified for designing and applying explosion suppression systems.

 Pressure Detector – SmartDS Detection System